saidyanalytics/Supershop-Sales-Dashboard/README.md

-A powerful and interactive **Sales Analysis Dashboard** built using **Power BI**, designed to help stakeholders trac **sales, profit, returns, category performance, and regional insights** with ease
+A powerful and interactive **Sales Analysis Dashboard** built using **Power BI**, designed to help stakeholders trac **sales, profit, returns, category performance, and regional insights** with ease.

 ---